 In Selma, Alabama, scene of much recent racial disorder, Negroes took voter registration tests without incident Monday (5 April).

-In Selma, Alabama, scene of much recent racial disorder, Negroes took voter registration tests without incident Monday (5 April).
+Background: In Selma, Alabama, scene of much recent racial disorder, Negroes took voter registration tests without incident Monday (5 April).
 But in another town in Alabama's Black Belt--Camden--five attempts at a voter march were broken up.

 The voter registration day in Selma was the first to be held this month and the first since the big civil rights march from Selma to Montgomery, the state capital.